jibe-b/HACKccessibility-expose-the-documentation/README.md

 - Come discuss about the general architecture of the wizard [in the issues](https://gitlab.com/jibe-b/HACKccessibility-expose-the-documentation/issues)
 - pull requests are highly welcome!

+As a rule of thumb, contributors should follow the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)

 ## Roadmap